ananyasathyanarayana/melting-curves-testing-ananya/Exercise_1_Intro_Melting_Curves.md

 # **Exercise 1 — Introduction to DNA Melting Curves**

 ## **Overview**

 DNA melting curves describe how double-stranded DNA (dsDNA) separates into single strands as temperature increases.
-This exercise teaches students how melting curves are generated, how to interpret them, and how sequence composition affects melting behavior.
+In this exercise, students learn both the biochemistry behind DNA melting and how melting behavior is simulated using thermodynamic models.

 ---

 ## **Purpose**

 This exercise helps students:
+Understand the biochemical basis of DNA melting and how melting curves are measured experimentally.

-- Understand how melting curves are generated from thermodynamic models.
+Understand how melting curves are simulated using the nearest-neighbor thermodynamic model.
-- Identify key features of a melting curve (baseline, transition region, Tm).
+Identify key melting-curve features (baseline, transition region, Tm).
-- Interpret how sequence composition (GC/AT content) affects melting behavior.
+Compare melting behaviors of short vs long DNA and AT-rich vs GC-rich sequences.
-- Apply melting-curve analysis to distinguish between different DNA amplicons.
+Interpret melting curves and derivative curves to distinguish among different DNA amplicons.

 ---

 ## **Exercise Scenario**

-You are assisting a new member in a PCR workflow lab.
-They are confused about how to read melting curves from the simulator and from real experiments.
-Your task is to analyze several reference melting curves and explain their key features.
+You are assisting a new member in a virology lab who is learning to interpret melting curves from both real experiments and the simulator.
+Your task is to analyze several reference melting curves and explain their features.

 ---

 # **Background Concepts**

-## **What a DNA Melting Curve Represents**
+**1. What a DNA Melting Curve Represents**

-A DNA melting curve shows how a population of dsDNA molecules gradually separates into single-stranded DNA as temperature increases.
+A DNA melting curve shows how a population of dsDNA gradually becomes single-stranded as temperature increases.
-The simulator measures **Fraction Melted**, which ranges from:
+The simulator reports Fraction Melted:

-- **0.0** → completely double-stranded
+0.0 → fully double-stranded
-- **1.0** → completely single-stranded
+1.0 → fully single-stranded

-Plotting Fraction Melted vs Temperature produces the characteristic **S-shaped (sigmoidal)** curve.
+Plotting Fraction Melted vs Temperature produces the melting curve.

 ---

+**2. Biochemistry vs Simulation**

+**Biochemistry of Melting**
+DNA melts gradually as hydrogen bonds and base-stacking interactions weaken.
+Heating destabilizes local regions, which then promotes melting in neighboring segments (cooperative melting).
+Experimental melting curves are measured using fluorescence dyes or absorbance changes.

+**Simulation of Melting**
+The simulator uses the nearest-neighbor thermodynamic model (SantaLucia model).
+Each adjacent base pair contributes enthalpy and entropy values.
+The model assumes perfectly complementary strands.
+Mismatches are NOT modeled in this version of the software.
+Salt concentration, sequence context, and length influence stability.

-## **How a Melting Curve Is Generated**
+**3. How a Melting Curve Is Organized**
-Melting occurs in three stages:

-### **1. Low Temperature — Baseline**
+DNA melting typically shows three regions:

+1. Low-Temperature Baseline
-- DNA is fully double-stranded
+DNA fully duplexed
-- Fraction Melted ≈ 0.0
+Fraction Melted ≈ 0
-- Curve is flat
+Curve is flat

-### **2. Transition Region — Cooperative Melting**
+2. Cooperative Transition Region
-- Local regions begin to denature
+Local domains begin to melt.
-- Once one section melts, neighboring regions destabilize
-- This cooperative effect creates the steep slope

-### **3. High Temperature — Plateau**
-- All DNA is single-stranded
+Cooperativity causes a steep rise in the curve.

+3. High-Temperature Plateau
+DNA fully melted
-- Fraction Melted ≈ 1.0
+Fraction Melted ≈ 1
-- Curve becomes flat again
+Curve becomes flat again

-Most melting simulators use the **Nearest-Neighbor Thermodynamic Model** (SantaLucia model) to compute base-pair stability.

 ---

-## **Melting Temperature (Tm)**
+**4. Melting Temperature (Tm)**
-The **Tm** is:

-> The temperature at which **50%** of the DNA molecules are melted.
+The Tm is the temperature at which 50% of molecules are melted.

-It indicates how stable the DNA duplex is.
-Higher Tm → more stable (GC-rich).
+Higher Tm → more stable DNA (GC-rich)
-Lower Tm → less stable (AT-rich).
+Lower Tm → less stable DNA (AT-rich)
 ---

-## **Why AT-rich and GC-rich DNA Melt Differently**
+**5. AT-Rich vs GC-Rich DNA**

+GC pairs:
-- **GC pairs have 3 hydrogen bonds**
+3 hydrogen bonds
+Stronger stacking interactions
+AT pairs:
-- **AT pairs have 2 hydrogen bonds**
+2 hydrogen bonds
-- GC bases also have stronger base-stacking

 Therefore:
-- GC-rich sequences → **higher Tm**
-- AT-rich sequences → **lower Tm**

----

-**Why AT-rich and GC-rich DNA Melt Differently**
-GC pairs: 3 hydrogen bonds + stronger stacking
-AT pairs: 2 hydrogen bonds
-Therefore:
 GC-rich sequences → higher Tm
 AT-rich sequences → lower Tm
-Students will observe this directly in Task 4.
+Students will compare GC/AT-rich curves in Task 4.

 ---

-**Short (<100 bp) vs Long DNA Melting Behavior**
+**6. Short (<100 bp) vs Long (>200 bp) DNA Melting Behavior**

-**Short DNA (<100 bp)**
+Short DNA
-Typically melts all at once
+Usually melts in a single cooperative step.
-Produces a simple, sigmoidal melting curve
+Melting curve is a simple sigmoidal curve.
-Has a single peak in the first-derivative curve
-Tm is well-defined and reliable
-**Example (Simulated)**
-Sequence A (86 bp): smooth S-curve, one transition
-Derivative: one sharp peak
+Derivative curve (–dF/dT) shows one sharp peak.
+Include a simple curve plot here.
+Longer DNA
+Contains regions with different GC content.
+AT-rich domains melt earlier; GC-rich domains melt later.
+Produces multiple melting transitions (multi-phase curves).
+Include a multi-phase curve plot here.
+The first derivative curve will show two or more peaks, each indicating a melt domain.

 ---

-**Longer DNA (>200 bp)**
-Contains regions with different GC content
-Low-GC domains melt earlier
-High-GC domains melt later
-Produces multi-phase melting curves
-First-derivative curve shows multiple peaks
-**Example (Simulated)**
-Sequence B (240 bp): shoulder + second slope
-Derivative: two distinct peaks indicating two melt domains
+**7. First-Derivative Melting Curves (–dF/dT)**

+Derivative curves show how rapidly DNA is melting at each temperature.
+Short DNA → one peak
+Long DNA → multiple peaks (multiple melting domains) Derivative curves make it easier to:
+Identify Tm
+Visualize domain structure
+Distinguish subtly different sequences

 ---